Jailer (2023 Tamil film): Plot

 Muthuvel corners Varman in his base along with a hundred men sent by another former criminal, Sikandar Singh, but Varman reveals that Arjun is still alive and threatens to kill him.
 Both of them ultimately compromise: Varman will release Arjun in exchange for retrieving a famous antique crown currently secured in a temple in Mangalagiri.
-With lot of thoughts, Muthuvel agrees to bring the crown with Varman enforcing a condition that two of his men will be sent as spies with him 24/7 to Hyderabad to which he agrees.
-Muthuvel plans a heist involving the actor Blast Mohan, a temple trustee where they keep the crown.
-After various deceptions and with the help of a smuggler in Mumbai named Mathew, Muthuvel eventually comes into possession of the crown and sends it to Varman through Varman’s men sent for the heist.
+With a lot of thoughts, Muthuvel agrees to bring the crown, with Varman enforcing a condition that two of his men will be sent as spies with him 24/7 to Hyderabad, to which he agrees.
+Muthuvel plans a heist involving the actor Blast Mohan, a temple trustee, at a temple where they keep the crown.
+After various deceptions and with the help of a smuggler in Mumbai named Mathew, Muthuvel eventually comes into possession of the crown and sends it to Varman through Varman's men sent for the heist.

 Varman frees Arjun, who reveals himself as a corrupt police officer wanting to be cut in on Varman's operations, willing to kill his father for money.
 However, the crown is fake and conceals a hidden camera, through which Muthuvel sees their entire conversation.
-Varman also discovers that the crown is fake and, feeling enraged and betrayed, he kills his two men sent along with Muthuvel for the heist and attempts to kill Arjun, but Arjun manages to fight back and Muthuvel attacks Varman's hideout with Kamdev, Vimal, and his allies, slaughters Varman's men and kills Varman, while Narasimha protects Muthuvel's family and Mathew destroys Varman's smuggling operations.
+Varman discovers that the crown is fake.
+Feeling enraged and betrayed, he kills his two men sent along with Muthuvel for the heist and attempts to kill Arjun, but Arjun manages to fight back and Muthuvel attacks Varman's hideout with Kamdev, Vimal, and his allies, slaughters Varman's men and kills Varman, while Narasimha protects Muthuvel's family and Mathew destroys Varman's smuggling operations.
 Later, Muthuvel asks Arjun to surrender, but Arjun refuses and attempts to kill him.
-At Muthuvel's signal, Narasimha's men shoot and kill Arjun while Muthuvel solemnly walks away, throwing away his chain containing Arjun's tooth that he kept as a memento.
+At Muthuvel's signal, Narasimha's men shoot and kill Arjun while Muthuvel solemnly walks away, throwing away his chain containing Arjun's childhood tooth that he kept as a memento.